anthonyec/static_build/README.md

-# Static Build
+# Do Not Use This - Static Site Generator

-> Basic static website generator made because I couldn't get Jekyll to work.
+> It's not for you!
+It's for my website.

 ## Requirements